 - Reusable or recyclable – Packaging that can be reused, repurposed or recycled adds to the sustainability of a product.

-- Compostable – Always choose compostable over biodegradable as compostable products are made from plant-based organic matter that easily breaks down in a compostable environment (warm, moist and with oxygen).
+- Compostable – Always choose compostable over biodegradable, as compostable products are made from plant-based organic matter that easily breaks down in a compostable environment (warm, moist and with oxygen).
 No toxic residues are released when they break down and they are good for the soil.

-- Energy efficient – If purchasing electronic devices or white goods, be sure to look at the energy efficiency rating before you buy.
+- Energy efficient – If purchasing electronic devices or white goods, look at the energy efficiency rating before you buy.
 This will help avoid emissions and reduce demand on the energy grid.
 Only make new purchases when you can’t buy secondhand or repair.
 Buy the most energy-efficient product within your budget.

 - Electric – Electric products are more sustainable than gas and oil as renewable energy instead of fossil fuels can power them.
 This means choosing induction cooktops over gas and heat pumps for space and water heating.

 - Social impact – Sustainability doesn’t just refer to environmental impacts but also social impacts.
-This means employees should be treated in accordance with all labor laws that include inclusive opportunities and permanent contracts (if desired) with full leave and sick day entitlements.
+This means employees should be treated in accordance with all labour laws that include inclusive opportunities and permanent contracts (if desired) with full leave and sick day entitlements.
 This includes employees throughout their supply chain.
 Companies should support local communities through donations, volunteering and sponsorships.

 - Offsets – The idea behind offsets is that companies do everything they can to reduce or avoid emissions and then offset emissions that can’t be eliminated.
 They do this through programs like tree planting that are designed to capture and store carbon from the atmosphere.
 This is good in theory but it’s open to greenwashing and fraud.
 We do need offsets but they need to be done right and not just as an opportunity for companies to get away with polluting the environment.
 It can be difficult but try to purchase from companies that offset their emissions through reputable organisations.